-Rental Reimbursement – If your vehicle is indisposed for a covered reason, The General will help pay expensed for a rental vehicle, up to a certain amount.
+Rental Reimbursement – If your vehicle is indisposed for a covered reason, The General will help pay expenses for a rental vehicle up to a certain amount.

-You can earn discounts with the following The General programs:
+You can earn discounts with the following General programs:

-Pay in Full – No need to worry about monthly bills or installment fees with this plan.
+Pay in Full – This plan does not need to worry about monthly bills or installment fees.
 And if it’s a viable option for you, you save money with an additional discount.

 Quarterly Plan – Some states allow for insurance premiums to be paid quarterly.
-If your state does and that’s the option you choose, The General will give you a partial discount.
+If your state does, and that’s your option, The General will give you a partial discount.

-Accident Prevention – Have you ever taken an Accident Prevention Course that’s approved by your state vehicle department?
+Accident Prevention – Have you ever taken an Accident Prevention Course your state vehicle department approves?
 If so, you qualify for another discount.

 Good Driver – Have you been accident-free for three years?
 The General will give you a major discount on premium pricing.

 These special programs and benefits are available from The General: